CuBoulder/Documentation/docs/Tools/Drupal_Onboarding.md

 ### Theme Development

 [Themes](https://www.drupal.org/docs/theming-drupal) give a site its look.
 The theme installed by default is the CU Boulder site theme.
-In the `/themes` directory of your `tiamat project` you will both contributed and our custom CU Boulder theme which includes CSS, JS, Twig Templates, external libraries like BootStrap and FontAwesome and more!
-Here is where you will build out Twig templates, build CSS and JS files for your pages, and link those newly created files to our `boulderD9_base.libraries.yml`
+In the `/themes` directory of your `Sandpoint project` you will both contributed and our custom CU Boulder theme which includes CSS, JS, Twig Templates, external libraries like BootStrap and FontAwesome and more!
+Here is where you will build out Twig templates, build CSS and JS files for your pages, and link those newly created files to our `boulder_base.libraries.yml`

 ### Module Development